courselabs/kubernetes/labs/ingress/README.md

 - [pi.yaml](specs/pi/pi.yaml) - Deployment and Service for the app
 - [pi/ingress.yaml](specs/pi/ingress.yaml) - Ingress which routes `pi.local` to the Service

-📋 Deploy the app, check the status and add `pi.local` to your hosts file.
+📋 Deploy the app in `labs/ingress/specs/pi`, check the status and add `pi.local` to your hosts file.

 <details>
   <summary>Not sure how?</summary>